Beta version only for development purposes

 Go to the Status tab, and you should that your ActyxOS node is reachable and running:

-Congratulations, you have successfully installed ActyxOS on Windows!
-Please note that ActyxOS is not operational, as you did not configure it yet.
+Congratulations, you have successfully installed ActyxOS on Linux!
+While you can already use ActyxOS locally, you may have to – depending on your exact setup – configure it to be able to connect to other ActyxOS nodes.
 If you want to find out more about configuring ActyxOS node, please check our guide about configuring nodes.

 Where to go next